My Problems, My Solutions

 Through the project the women were also provided with agriculture skills to have a small additional income.
 Map, 44 years old and a mother of five children, was a victim of domestic violence. ‘’I decided to join as it is the story of my life and depicts the issues I am facing.
 My husband is a motorcycle taxi driver and he was always violent on me ; he didn’t want me to work outside the house.
 Thanks to the program, I learned how a lot from this and also use of my team to grow vegetables and raise chickens to improve my livelihood.’’

 Four months after the end of the funding, the women are still performing.

 Sokha Srey, Oxfam’s Voice Grant and Partnership Specialist said “This is a very nice surprise and one of the success stories of this project.
 The women said they want to continue and apply for the second round of Voice grants so that we can continue our engagement and learn more experience.
 We are so happy to see them able to move forward.”

-Map (a lady standing), 44 years old and a mother of five children, was a victim of domestic violence.
+Map (a lady standing), 44 years old and a mother of five children.
 Photo: Oxfam